KEEZ-RobG/docs/docs/faq/network.md

 ### Is there a minimum of validators you need to run?

-No, you can run as many as you want and you can run only just one validator.
+No, it is only required that you run one.

 ### Is there a maximum limit on how many validators one node can run, regarding decentralization?